Cover image for Sequences

 a, b: Two silkscreens, c: Grano lithograph; all printed on Magnani rag paper.
 Each print 50 x 40 cm (19¾ x 15¾ in), each signed and numbered.
 Edition of 60.

-Gerhard Merz, who has occasionally been labeled a modern classicist, uses the elements of artist – measurement, form and light – in a careful reconsideration of modernism.
+Gerhard Merz, who has occasionally been labeled a modern classicist, uses the elements of art – measurement, form and light – in a careful reconsideration of modernism.
 These three prints document the idea, the architectural plan, and the realized artist space at the German Pavillion of the Venice Biennale 1997: brick walls, plaster and fluorescent light – clarity and blankness.
-"The beautiful is mute and blank."
+"The beautiful is mute and blank", says Merz.

 Set EUR 1,200